axbjos/seng3110objectbasics/README.md

+# SENG3110 Software Testing

-# SENG Object Oriented Basics
+## Object Oriented & JUnit 4 Basics

+### Sample Code for the Coursera Related Labs

+This repository contains the code necessary to complete Lab 3